eljefe303030/Melius/README.md

 **Q. All my launches and landings (along with grav jumps) are switching to cockpit (first person)?
 Any way to change that to 3rd person?**

 A. Right click the More Immersive Landings And Takeoffs mod in the left hand window, choose reinstall and change the options in the installer to what you want.
 For grav jumps, download the 3rd person version of [Grav Jump Reanimated](https://www.nexusmods.com/starfield/mods/14528?tab=files) mod and replace the current version.
+Finally, delete the 'shiproot.agx' file from the More Visualized Docking mod which is in the following patch: `\mods\More Visualized Docking - Vanilla Enhanced & Default Speed\meshes\animtextdata\tables\graphs`.

 **Q. How do I enable enemy health bars?**

 A. [Follow these instructions](https://github.com/eljefe303030/Melius/blob/main/assets/docs/Enabling%20Enemy%20Healthbars%20(Melius).pdf).
 The console command will need to be entered each game.

+**Q. I'm dying too easily, how do I change the difficulty?**

+A. Change the difficulty settings in the main game menu and/or choose a lower headshop multipler for the Human Damage mod (currently set to x5, so choose x2).

+**Q. MO2 says there are missing masters and "the game will crash unless you install and enable the following plugins."**

+A. You can safely ignore this error message.
+There are some patches for optional mods, if you don't have these the game will automatically disable the patches when you first run the modlist and the error message will go away.

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)